csmig/stig-manager/docs/user-guide/roles-and-access.rst

       - Default Access
     * - Owner
       - Add/Remove/Modify Assets, STIG assignments, Labels, and User Grants.
 Can delete the Collection.
-      - Full access to all Assets/Reviews (Can be restricted with Access Controls)
+      - Read/Write access to all Assets/Reviews (Can be restricted with Access Controls)
     * - Manage
       - Add/Remove/Modify Assets, STIG assignments, Labels, and User Grants with the exception of "Owner" grants.
 Optionally responsible for "Accepting" and "Rejecting" reviews from evaluators.
-      - Full access to all Assets/Reviews (Can be restricted with Access Controls)
+      - Read/Write access to all Assets/Reviews (Can be restricted with Access Controls)
     * - Full
       - None
-      - Full access to all Assets/Reviews (Can be restricted with Access Controls)
+      - Read/Write access to all Assets/Reviews (Can be restricted with Access Controls)
     * - Restricted
       - None
       - None (Access to Assets derived solely from Access Controls configured by Owner or Manager)